Pipeline YAML Reference#

 items, are executed sequentially.
 This means that if you have two task

-items on a .semaphore/semaphore.yml
+items in a .semaphore/semaphore.yml

 file, the second one will begin only